ellysh/video-game-bots/ClickerBots/protection.md

         return
     endif
 ```
-The `Reset` function is called in this case.
-Values of both `gActionIndex` and `gCounter` variables are set to zero in the `Reset` function.
-Second case is matching the captured action and not last element of the `gActionTemplate` list with an index that equals to the `gActionIndex`:
+We call the `Reset` function in this case.
+This function resets to zero both `gActionIndex` and `gCounter` variables.

+Second case of the `AnalyzeKey` function happens when the captured action matches to an element of the `gActionTemplate` list.
+Also this element is not last one of the list and element's index equals to the `gActionIndex` variable:
 ```AutoIt
     if $gActionIndex < $indexMax and $key = $gActionTemplate[$gActionIndex] then
         $gActionIndex += 1
         return
     endif
 ```
 Value of the `gActionIndex` variable is incremented in this case.

-Last case is matching the captured action and last element of the `gActionTemplate` list:
+Last `if` condition of the `AnalyzeKey` function checks the case when the captured action equals to the last element of the `gActionTemplate` list:
 ```AutoIt
     if $gActionIndex = $indexMax and $key = $gActionTemplate[$gActionIndex] then
         $gCounter += 1